-The Group's governance framework also provides oversight for our overseas banking subsidiaries through a matrix reporting structure.
+The Group's governance framework also provides oversight of our overseas banking subsidiaries through a matrix reporting structure.
 These subsidiaries, in consultation with Group Risk Management, adapt the risk management governance structure, frameworks and policies to comply with local regulatory requirements.
-This ensures the approach across the Group is consistent and sufficiently flexible to suit local operating environments.
+This ensures that the approach across the Group is consistent and sufficiently flexible to suit local operating environments.

-Risk Appetite
+Risk appetite

-We have established a risk appetite framework to define the amount of risk we are able and willing to take in pursuit of our business objectives.
-The purpose of establishing a risk appetite framework is not to limit risk-taking but to ensure that the Group's risk profile remains within well-defined and tolerable boundaries.
+Our risk appetite framework defines the amount of risk we are able and willing to take in the pursuit of our business objectives.
+It ensures that the Group's risk profile remains within well-defined and tolerable boundaries.
 The framework was formulated based on the following key criteria:

-- alignment to key elements of the Group's business strategy; - relevance to respective stakeholders, with appropriate levels of granularity; - practical, consistent and easy-to-understand metrics for communication and implementation; and - analytically-substantiated and measurable metrics.
+- alignment to the Group's key business strategy; - relevance to the respective stakeholders, with appropriate levels of granularity; - practical, consistent and easy-to-understand metrics for communication and implementation; and - analytically-substantiated and measurable metrics.

-The risk appetite defines suitable thresholds and limits across key areas, including but not limited to credit risk, country risk, market risk, liquidity risk, operational risk and reputation risk.
+The risk appetite defines suitable thresholds and limits across key areas of credit risk, country risk, market risk, liquidity risk, operational risk and reputational risk.
 Our risk-taking approach is focused on businesses which we understand and whose risks we are well-equipped to manage.
-Through this approach, we aim to minimise earnings volatility and concentration risk, and to ensure that our high credit rating, strong capital and stable funding base remain intact.
-This enables us to remain a steadfast partner of our customers through changing economic conditions and cycles.
+This approach helps us to minimise earnings volatility and concentration risk, and ensures that our high credit ratings, strong capital and stable funding base remain intact.
+This way, we will remain a steadfast partner of our customers through changing economic conditions and cycles.